Mobilization Augmentation Command

 The Headquarters of the United States Department of the Army (HQDA) approved its Command Implementation Plan (CIP) to restructure the District of Columbia Army National Guard (DCARNG) Area Mobilization Command.
-As part of this restructure, the Mobilization Augmentation Command (MAC) received a name change as of 22 September 2016.
+As part of this restructuring, the Mobilization Augmentation Command (MAC) received a name change as of 22 September 2016.
 The new name is Multi-Agency Augmentation Command (MAC).
 HQDA stated the restructure was made in order to provide flexibility and support to the DCARNG's unique state and federal missions.

 The MAC is a 0-7 level Table of Distribution and Allowances (TDA) command of the District of Columbia Army National Guard and provides trained personnel for staff augmentation and operational support to Headquarters, Department of the Army, Operations Center (AOC), the Alternate Army Operations Center (AAOC), the Domestic Operations Support Division (DOMS), the National Guard Coordination Center (NGCC), ARNG Domestic Operation Center, National Guard Bureau – Legislative Liaison (NGB-LL) and other Operations Centers in support of routine, national crisis or wartime requirements.
 The MAC also supports National Special Security Events and the State of the Union Address.
 As required, the Command provides staff capability packages to augment the District of Columbia National Guard, Joint Task Force for Domestic Support to Civil Authorities operations.